demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/HomelessGinger-MaskedEnemyOverhaul/README.md

 ## Known Issues
 + Has several issues with MoreCompany cosmetics.
 Can not be fixed by me.
-+ Someone has said that the zombie apocalypse random event, once activated, stays on forever until lobby/game restart.

 ## Multiplayer
 This mod works in both solo and multiplayer lobbies.
 Everyone download it.